NVIDIA Developer Zone

 > Identify memory access violations

-> Break on every kernel launch without explicitly setting breakpoint on each kernel
+> Automatically break on every kernel launch

-> *new in CUDA 4.1* Selectively assert in CUDA code
+> Selectively assert in CUDA code

 > Run CUDA-MEMCHECK in integrated mode to detect precise exceptions.